AucaCoyan/blog/my_tools.md

 - I really like tools developed in Rust, because usually runs in every OS flawlessly, here are a couple I love:

-  - [ripgrep](https://github.com/BurntSushi/ripgrep) is your faster, better, stronger grep (and in Windows!)
+  - [ripgrep](https://github.com/BurntSushi/ripgrep) is your faster, better, stronger grep (and runs in Windows!)
   - [exa](https://github.com/ogham/exa) a modern replacement for `ls`
   - [bat](https://github.com/sharkdp/bat) a cat clone, but better.